-The bot does resolve the address and finds the zipcode which is useful It then immediately provided a selection of options.
-Instead of pressing the ‘Thank You Flowers’ button, I typed “Large Thanks Flower Bouquet” – more text than the option.
-The bot was unable to pick up even the keywords and repeated the carousel.
-I selected the Thank You Flowers arrangement from the carousel.
+Moving on, the chatbot resolves our address and finds the zip code which is useful.
+It then immediately provided a selection of options.
+Instead of pressing the ‘Thank You Flowers’ button, we typed “Large Thanks Flower Bouquet”.
+The bot was unable to pick up the keywords and repeated the carousel.
+We selected the Thank You Flowers arrangement from the carousel.

-I had a few more tries typing and the bot was not responding well.
-Feeling guilty the experience was so fragile, I decided to follow the 1-800-Flowers Chatbot by using the buttons.
-It took me through the arrangements and allowed me to select a gift I was happy with.
-It then had me provide details for delivery including a message.
+We decided to follow the 1-800-Flowers chatbot by using the buttons.
+It took us through the arrangements and allowed us to select a gift we were happy with.
+It then had us provide details for delivery, including a message.

-Once the details were in, I was not ready to purchase so I typed ‘Cancel’ during one of the input dialogs.
-The bot was smart enough to try to find ‘Cancel’ on a map and came up with a town in France.
-That was an unexpected and funky experience.
-At 1080bots we always recommend that there are certain universally recognized words like ‘Stop’, ‘Cancel’, ‘Start Again’ and ‘Hello’.
+Once the details were in, we weren’t ready to purchase so we typed ‘Cancel’ during one of the input dialogs.
+The chatbot was smart enough to try to find ‘Cancel’ on a map and came up with a town in France, which was unexpected.
+At 1080bots we recommend reserving certain universally recognized words like ‘Stop’, ‘Cancel’, ‘Start Again’ and ‘Hello’.
 Those words should always be recognized at any point in the dialog and have a predictable and useful action.

-Next morning, I did get a message from Stacy, a human who realized that the conversation stalled – the chatbot equivalent of dropoff.
+Next morning, we got a message from Stacy, a human who saw that the conversation had stalled – the chatbot equivalent of drop off.